 - : When current user is Clocked Out on Break

 The Icon is a Local Preference, meaning it is set for each Client Computer individually.
-We recommend having this on so you can access the Time Clock Panel.
+We recommend having this preference enabled on each computer so all users can easily access the Time Clock Panel.

 You'll absolutely want to configure the Pay Period Frequency to match your pay schedule, and set an Initial Payroll Start Date which determines when the Time Clock starts calculating your Pay Periods.